percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. warning::

-   |xtrabackup| will not copy keyring file into the backup directory.
-In order to
+   |xtrabackup| will not copy the keyring file into the backup directory.
+In
-   be prepare the backup, you must make a copy of keyring file yourself.
+   order to prepare the backup, you must make a copy of the keyring file yourself.

 .. rubric:: Preparing the Backup

-In order to prepare the backup you'll need to specify the keyring-file-data (server-id is stored in :file:`backup-my.cnf` file, so it can be omitted when preparing the backup, regardless of the |MySQL| version used).
+In order to prepare the backup you need to specify the keyring-file-data (server-id is stored in the :file:`backup-my.cnf` file, so it can be omitted when preparing the backup, regardless of the |MySQL| version used).

 .. code-block:: bash

-   xtrabackup --prepare --target-dir=/data/backup \
+   $ xtrabackup --prepare --target-dir=/data/backup \
    --keyring-file-data=/var/lib/mysql-keyring/keyring

-After |xtrabackup| is finished preparing the backup you should see the following
+After |xtrabackup| is finished preparing the backup, you should see the following message:
-message:

 .. code-block:: bash

    InnoDB: Shutdown completed; log sequence number 5697064 160401 10:34:28 completed OK!

-Backup is now prepared and can be restored with :option:`--copy-back` option.
-In case the keyring has been rotated you'll need to restore the keyring which was used to take and prepare the backup.
+The backup is now prepared and can be restored with the :option:`--copy-back` option.
+In case the keyring has been rotated, you need to restore the keyring which was used to take and prepare the backup.

 Using ``keyring_vault`` plugin
 ------------------------------

-Support for encrypted InnoDB tablespace backups with ``keyring_vault`` has been implemented in |Percona XtraBackup| 2.4.11.
+The support for encrypted InnoDB tablespace backups with ``keyring_vault`` has been implemented in |Percona XtraBackup| 2.4.11.
 Keyring vault plugin settings are described `here
 <https://www.percona.com/doc/percona-server/LATEST/management/data_at_rest_encryption.html>`_.